svikapp/LF1337/README.md

 # Svik-server

-This is the express backend for the svik app
+Express backend for the svik app

 #### Visit our website